 I owe a special thanks to my friends Anand Thirumalai and Silke Weinfurtner, who were there for me in some of my most troubling times, and some of my best.
-Although they did their best to help me through the academic side of life, what is most memorable are the times we just hung out and relaxed.
+Although they committed a great effort to help me through the academic side of life, what is most memorable are the times we just hung out and relaxed.